What’s Texas Child Custody Like

 One of the powers and duties that a parent gets in joint managing conservatorship is the right to designate the child’s primary residence.
 If a court order determines which parent has that right, then it’s going to be an exclusive right to one parent or the other.

-That is what we call, what the lay person calls custody.
-But what the divorce attorneys and family law attorneys oddly call the exclusive right to designate the child’s primary residence.
+That is what the lay person calls custody, but what the divorce attorneys and family law attorneys oddly call the exclusive right to designate the child’s primary residence.
 Custody is a lot easier to say.

 But that’s really not custody in the traditional sense of the word.
 Parents can decide together on parenting times that are pretty close to 50/50 split.
-Some courts will approve those kinds of parenting times and some courts won’t approve those kinds of parenting times.
-And then we have other things that we have to do in order to get the court’s approval for that.
+Some courts will approve those kinds of parenting times and some courts won’t approve those kinds of parenting times, without a mediated settlement agreement.

 If you hire a family law attorney who is familiar with the courts, familiar with which judges like what, and familiar with the law, then that attorney can help you through these confusing terms and confusing issues.